Willard Moe Obituary - Garretson, SD | Argus Leader

 He married Shirley Austin from Colton, SD in 1949 and they made their home in Garretson.
 They had two children, Jacqueline (Jackie) and Michael (Mike).
 Willard and Shirley celebrated 50 years of marriage in 1999.
 Shirley passed away on January 5th, 2000.

 Willard was a lifelong member of Zion Lutheran Church in Garretson, where he served as an usher and on the church board for many years.
 He loved good music and sang in the church choir for 40 years.
 In high school, Willard played in the band and sang in the mixed chorus.
-He also sang with the male chorus in Garretson for many years until it disbanded because of a lack of singers.
+He also sang with the Rock Minnehaha Male Chorus in Garretson for many years until it disbanded because of a lack of singers.
 He loved the big bands of the 1930s and 1940s and a number of small groups who sang so well together in those days.

 He was a member of the Henry G. Fix American Legion Post 23 of Garretson.
 He also served for many years with the Garretson Volunteer Fire Department and on the Garretson City Council.
 Willard was an avid golfer and was a fixture at River Ridge Golf Course in Garretson.
 In his later years, he greatly enjoyed his daily cruises through Garretson and his meals at local establishments.

-Grateful for having shared his life are his daughter, Jackie (Larry) Engebretson and his son, Mike (Laurie) Moe; grandchildren, Chris Engebretson and Rebecca Tidemann; great-grandchildren, Brady Tidemann and Emma Tidemann; and many nieces and nephews.
+Grateful for having shared his life are his daughter, Jackie (Larry) Engebretson and his son, Mike (Laurie) Moe; grandchildren, Chris Engebretson and Rebecca Tidemann (Andy Gilbert); great-grandchildren, Brady Tidemann and Emma Tidemann; and many nieces and nephews.
 He was preceded in death by his wife, Shirley; his parents, Carl and Alma Moe; a sister, Dorothy Lahr; brothers, Stanley Moe, Roger Moe, and Richard, who died in infancy.

 www.minnehahafuneralhome.com